 The information on this webpage is provided for general informational and educational purposes only and is not intended as investment advice, a recommendation to purchase or sell any security, or an offer or solicitation related to investments.
 It does not consider your personal financial situation, goals, or risk profile, and all investing carries inherent risks, including the possibility of losing your entire investment.
 For more details, please review our full Disclaimers and Limitations.

-The 10-day RSI Indicator for TECS moved out of overbought territory on March 31, 2026.
-This could be a sign that the stock is shifting from an upward trend to a downward trend.
-Traders may want to look at selling the stock or buying put options.
-Tickeron's A.I.dvisor looked at 21 instances where the indicator moved out of the overbought zone.
-In of the 21 cases the stock moved lower in the days that followed.
-This puts the odds of a move down at .
+The RSI Indicator for TECS moved out of oversold territory on June 05, 2026.
+This could be a sign that the stock is shifting from a downward trend to an upward trend.
+Traders may want to buy the stock or call options.
+The A.I.dvisor looked at 43 similar instances when the indicator left oversold territory.
+In of the 43 cases the stock moved higher.
+This puts the odds of a move higher at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where TECS declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .